You can renew your short-term medical driving licence if:

 You can renew your licence online at any time before the extension ends.

 You must renew your licence before you can drive abroad, even if your licence or entitlement to drive in the UK has been automatically extended.

 At the moment, you can only renew online if you have diabetes, epilepsy, Parkinson’s disease, a visual impairment, a sleep condition, or a heart condition.

-You can’t use this service if:
+You cannot use this service to: